What is an adjustment disorder?

 What is the treatment for an adjustment disorder?

 You don’t just have to live with an adjustment disorder.
 There are steps you can take to help get yourself on a better track and manage your symptoms, regardless of your decision to seek treatment:

-Try to get a good night’s sleep—Getting quality sleep can help you feel better
+- Try to get a good night’s sleep.
+Getting quality sleep can help you feel better during the day.

 Treatment for an adjustment disorder can lead to positive and meaningful changes in symptoms and quality of life.
-Veterans of all ages and eras have received help for adjustment disorders—and treatment works.
+Veterans of all ages and eras have been treated successfully for adjustment disorders.

-Treatments for adjustment disorders usually involve counseling.
-Counseling can help you learn new ways of thinking, practice positive behaviors, and take active steps to cope with the challenges you are facing.
+Treatment for adjustment disorders usually involves counseling.
+Counseling can help you learn new ways of thinking, practice positive behaviors, and take active steps to cope with the challenges you face.
 Medications can also help with the symptoms of an adjustment disorder, such as anxiety or difficulty sleeping.
-Often times, an adjustment disorder requires treatment for only a brief amount of time.
+Often, an adjustment disorder requires treatment for only a brief amount of time.

 What can I do if I think I have an adjustment disorder?